 Making pots is both personal and universal and asks us, as potters and lovers of fine food, to consider decisions based on utility, aesthetics, and literal content.

-Participants have seven days to investigate a variety of wheel-formed utilitarian pots.
+Participants have six days to investigate a variety of wheel-formed utilitarian pots.
 Round pots, altering from the round, attachments that work, lids that fit, feet that lift, handles that invite the hand, spouts that pour, and more will be demonstrated and explored according to each student’s level of interest and skill.

 Through demonstrations, critiques, and lively discussion, we will stretch our skills and thinking in the realm of cooking pots and tabletop culture.
 This is wonderful opportunity to make pots and eat fabulous food in a spectacular setting in the Pacific Northwest.